This here are the characters from the Bloody Roar series

 - Muscles Are Meaningless: Averted.
 She's one of the strongest characters of the game, and can throw down just as much as the rest of the cast.

-- The Worf Effect: The same woman who took on some of the toughest competitors, in the previous game, gets soundly thrashed by some of Tylon's mooks in the beginning of BR2.
+- The Worf Effect: The same woman who took on some of the toughest competitors in the previous game, gets soundly thrashed by some of Tylon's mooks in the beginning of BR2.
 Justified that those mooks got the assistance of Shenlong, and it is also to show how much danger Shenlong presents.
+That and since Uriko was safe and sound by that time, Mitsuko couldn't channel her inner Mama Boar well unlike the first game.

 - Badass Beard